langjam/jam0001/〈( ^.^)ノ/README.md

 ## How to write code
 Now that we've got a basic "Hello World" programm to work, we can start talking about the other language features and how to write more complex programms.

-We'll showcase most of the features using the following fibonacci sequence program:
+We'll showcase most of the features using the following fibonacci sequence program (can also be found [here](/%E3%80%88(%20%5E.%5E)%E3%83%8E/examples/fib.sml)):
 ```go
 set($-1 1)
 set($-2 1)